swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 ❯ swift package --target Foo --target Bar do-something
 ```

-This will pass the `Foo` and `Bar` targets to the plugin (assuming those are names of regular targets defined in the package).
+This will pass the `Foo` and `Bar` targets to the plugin (assuming those are names of regular targets defined in the package — if they are not, an error is emitted).

 The user can also provide additional parameters that are passed directly to the plugin.
 In the following example, the plugin will receive the parameters `aParam` and `-aFlag`, in addition to the targets named `Foo` and `Bar`.